Devatrixz/Emancipated-Checker/README.md

 - Select your branch and submit the pull request for review.
 - Provide a detailed description of your changes.

-## Code of Conduct
-- Ensure your contributions follow the project’s [Code of Conduct](CODE_OF_CONDUCT.md).
-- Be respectful and constructive in all interactions.

 ## Installation from CD (For Testing Purposes)
 1. Insert the Emancipated Checker CD into your computer.
 2. When the autoplay window opens, click on "Open Application."